“My philosophy on education is simple: a happy child is happy to learn”

 Close relationships nurture individuality

-Prospect House School was formerly a family home and retains a happy, welcoming atmosphere, starting at the front door where the headmistress or a senior staff member greets each child by name every morning.
+Prospect House School was formerly a family home and retains a happy, welcoming atmosphere, starting at the front door where the headmaster or a senior staff member greets each child by name every morning.

 Currently we have approximately 310 pupils and a staff ratio of 1:7 allows each child a great deal of individual attention.
 In the early years there are three teaching adults in each class and higher up the school small sets for maths and English allows very focused teaching.
 Additional small group and 1:1 sessions are commonplace.